DaanDeMeyer/reproc/README.md

 - Windows Vista added the `STARTUPINFOEXW` structure in which we can put a list of handles that should be inherited.
 Only these handles are inherited by the child process.
-This again (just like Darwin `posix_spawn`) only stops process-lib's processes from inheriting unintended handles.
-Other code in an application that calls `CreateProcess` without passing a `STARTUPINFOEXW` struct containing the handles it should inherit can still unintentionally inherit handles meant for a process-lib child process. process-lib uses the `STARTUPINFOEXW` struct if it is available.
+This again (just like Darwin `posix_spawn`) only stops reproc's processes from inheriting unintended handles.
+Other code in an application that calls `CreateProcess` without passing a `STARTUPINFOEXW` struct containing the handles it should inherit can still unintentionally inherit handles meant for a reproc child process. reproc uses the `STARTUPINFOEXW` struct if it is available.

 ## Contributing